wootfish/theseus.dht/doc/index.md

 ### Plaintext Format

 To aid with traffic masking, any message may contain arbitrary amounts of padding (or no padding at all).
-Each message starts with the RPC encoded as a netstring.
+Each message starts with the RPC embedded in a netstring.
 Anything after the end of the netstring is discarded.
 Padding must be included when calculating the length of the plaintext,

 ## Storing Data